mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // Do something with result.
 ```

-TODO: Discuss panic and recover!
-Did you already do that in a different section?
+#### Panics

+TODO: A panic is ...

+It is possible to recover from a panic.
+TODO: Add detail.